 To reduce the danger of rural/urban interface uncontrolled wildfires the Department's burn team, in cooperation with Division of Forestry and the Natural Lands program, participates in a prescribed burn program.
 The prescribed burn program reduces the natural fuel levels and at the same time benefits plants and wildlife.

 Seminole County responds to vehicle crashes daily that includes many various types and sizes of transportation units.
 In addition to cars and trucks, they may include, planes, trains, buses, semi-trucks, waste management vehicles, etc. Each type of vehicle presents unique circumstances in removing a trapped and or injured patient.
-Seminole County established a vehicle extrication team that routinely trains on various vehicles and shares their knowledge through training other members of Seminole County EMS/Fire/Rescue.
+Seminole County established a vehicle extrication team that routinely trains on various vehicles and shares their knowledge through training other members of Seminole County Fire Department.

 EMS Operations directly supports the mission of providing for the safety and welfare of the public through cutting edge medical treatments and technology since beginning transporting patients to area hospitals in 1998.
 Seminole County Fire Department has over 28,000 calls for EMS related services with over 21,000 customers being transported to area hospitals.
 EMS Operations was the State of Florida 2014 provider of the year and oversees CAAS accreditation, which signifies that our service has met the "gold standard" determined by the ambulance industry to be essential in a modern emergency medical services provider.
 The EMS Operations team, along with Medical Director Todd Husty, oversees patient care protocols and works hand in hand with local hospitals to analyze patient care delivery while identifying opportunities to improve patient outcomes.